-Fig. 6 and 7 illustrate the performance of the other six schemes.
+Fig. 7 and 8 illustrate the performance of the other six schemes of Table I, for the same network.
 The results are fairly interesting.
 The best performance is obtained for the CT scheme, while the worst for the CD scheme, both for new and handover calls.
 The differences among the schemes are more obvious in blocking probabilities than in forced termination probabilities.
 At this point, we should say that several simulation runs showed that the DC, the DT and the DD schemes perform better for smaller values of the common coverage area but only regarding blocking probabilities, whilst all the other schemes present lower probabilities for higher values of the common coverage area.
 We also see that only the CT scheme performs better than the CC and the TT schemes and therefore, CT scheme seems to be the best case among all experiments.